This program is not available to international students who intend to apply for a student visa to undertake this program.

 The Graduate Diploma in Legal Practice can be completed online or on-campus.
 Trainees must complete a compulsory five (5) day learning intensive at the start of the program.

 The GDLP has two components, that students will need to complete; the Compulsory Component and the Elective Component.
-A sample study plan can be found by clicking here.
+View a sample study plan.

 1. Compulsory Component